CWYRenee/zapp/admin-zapp/README.md

 # Zapp Admin Dashboard

-A focused React admin dashboard for Zapp merchants to:
+A focused React admin dashboard for Zapp facilitators to:

 - Log in via email + OTP
 - Configure payment rails (UPI, Alipay, bank transfer, other)
 - View and accept pending Zapp P2P orders
 - Mark fiat sent and ZEC received to complete orders

-Backed by the `zapp-backend` merchant APIs.
+Backed by the `zapp-backend` facilitator APIs.

 ## Setup